 This was the last day of the school term.
 More Easter Eggs were consumed and we left Brisbane for Cairns on a night flight.

 March 30th – Early April

 When we arrived in Cairns, we spent time truly vegging out, eating kipfler potatoes, spending time at waterfalls with our friends and trying not to think about the fact that we may be pregnant.
 The 1st of April was Easter and also my birthday, which was the day that I felt the embryo implant into my uterine wall.
 A few days later, I did what I said I wouldn’t do and took a home pregnancy test.
 Two lines appeared.
 I had doubts that it had worked and chalked up the positive result to Pregnyl injections.
 Later in the month, I went for my first HCG blood test, which confirmed that I was in fact pregnant.
 We then had an ultrasound.

 I am absolutely shattered – completely exhausted.
 Somehow, I am keeping my busy life together on a golden thread.
-I am still teaching every day and I have recently been appointed to a position of added responsibility in the Education Department (how exciting!)
+I am still teaching every day.
 On top of that, I have been completing extra study, but spending roughly 12-14 hours in bed every day, which feels most unhealthy.
 I finished prednisone steroids, which I’m glad about.
 Those steroids involved some low moments of sitting in the Hungry Jack’s car park with thick cut fries of an afternoon.
 Never again!

 In other news, we are so happy and proud to be welcoming Baby Miles in December 2018.
 My little secret is that I was barefoot and pregnant at the wedding…. don’t tell anyone!
 A tight dress gives nothing away….